Attribute Restoration Framework for Anomaly Detection

-To achieve effective supervision and learn high-level feature embeddings, we start with breaking the information equivalence.
-Taken the original data as supervision, the input data is obtained by erasing selected information from original data, creating a gap in information between the input data and the target supervision.
-Considering that attributes of the objects, such as the color distribution and the orientation, are compact high-level representations~\cite{long2017towards}, an Attribute Erasing Module (AEM) is proposed to remove certain attributes.
-To restore input data to the original data, the restoration network is then forced to learn what is erased and how to restore it.
-In this way, we convert this task from reconstruction into restoration, in which feature embedding can be controlled by the corresponding information erasing.

-Since anomalous and normal data need to be distinguished by restoration errors, we seek to obstruct the restoration process for anomalous data so as to enlarge the gap of restoration errors between normal and anomalous data.
-Normal data can be restored properly as the erased attributes and the embedded features by the restoration network are matched, which is satisfied through the training process.
-However, this match will be broken when normal data and anomalous data are different regarding to the erased attribute.
-In this case, anomalous data can not be restored properly and suffers from high restoration error.
+To achieve effective supervision and learn semantic feature embeddings, we start with breaking the information equivalence.
+Taking the original data as supervision, the input data is obtained by erasing selected information from the original data, creating a gap in information between the input data and the target supervision.
+To restore input data to the original data, the network is then forced to learn what is erased and how to restore it.
+The corresponding architecture is shown in Figure~\ref{fig:arnet}.
+In this way, we convert this task from reconstruction into restoration, a type of self-supervised learning tasks potentially effective for extracting semantic features ~\cite{pathak2016context, Jenni_2018_CVPR, zhang2016colorful}.
+The design of the information erasing module is critical.
+If the erased information is very localized and low-level, e.g the Gaussian noise introduced in denoising autoencoders~\cite{vincent2008extracting}, it cannot effectively force the model to extract semantic features~\cite{pathak2016context}.
+Different from previous approaches, we introduce an Attribute Erasing Module (AEM) to remove certain attributes associated with compact semantic representations (\emph{e.g.} color and orientation)~\cite{zhang2016colorful,long2017towards}.
+Since the restoration requires deeper semantic understandings of the images, the Attribute Restoration Network (ARNet) can effectively extract semantic features and the AEM controls the feature embeddings by erasing the corresponding information.
+Besides extracting powerful semantic features, ARNet also benefits from a unique mechanism for image restoration tasks.
+Normal data can be restored properly as the erased attributes and the embedded features by the restoration network matches, which is satisfied through the training process.
+However, this match is broken when normal data and anomalous data are different regarding to the erased attribute.
+In this case, anomalous data can not be restored properly and suffers from high restoration errors.

-Figure~\ref{img:model} provides a brief illustration of the proposed framework, in which cats and cars are considered as normal and anomalous data accordingly.
-During training, we firstly leverage an AEM to erase some attributes (\emph{e.g.},~color and orientation) from the normal data and get an attribute-erased image set.
-Then we feed images from the attribute-erased image set to the Attribute Restoration Network (ARNet).
-We optimize the ARNet by minimizing the restoration loss between the restoration results and the original images.
-When testing, the anomalous image ``car'' is restored improperly with wrong orientation and color, leading to large restoration error.
-We call this pipeline as attribute restoration framework for anomaly detection.